LisaPMunich/coloring-pic_api/readme.md

 # coloring-pictures_api

-This API displays a list of children's movies.
+This RESTful API is built with Express and PostgreSQL.
+The purpose of this API is to allow users to print out images from children movies for coloring.
-Users can filter the movies by title, search for specific key-words to display image files.
-These image files can be downloaded and/or printed.
+Therefore the API displays a list of animated movies, which can be filtered by title or by specific key-words.
+The selected images can then be printed or downloaded.

-##The Development process
+## The Development process

-###Creating HTTP requests and testing the endpoints
+### Creating HTTP requests and testing the endpoints

 **Postman - Testing the endpoints**

 <img src="https://user-images.githubusercontent.com/99111208/161478858-b276d291-4ece-4102-b83f-4b47b9a1afe1.png">

-###Documentation
+### Documentation

 **Swagger - Documenting the endpoints**

 <img src="https://user-images.githubusercontent.com/99111208/161713662-38f33dd4-b98c-4d18-bfd1-e5c88d5252bb.png">

 <img src="https://user-images.githubusercontent.com/99111208/161713654-6f3e8d35-1aa7-4c25-becf-078f3d1563d3.png">

-###Building a relational database: PostgreSQL database
+### Building a relational database: PostgreSQL database

 **draw.io - Creation of database ERD diagram schema**
 <img src="https://user-images.githubusercontent.com/99111208/161748285-1807d91d-587c-4a70-a88c-0fc5ad27a6a0.png">